Updated by: Dmitri Ostapenko, July 5, 2019

 - This section of the system is used to generate doctor's schedules.
 Once information is stored in DB it is then used on public page to show which doctor is currently on duty as well as schedule for the week and open hours.

-This last menu groups various forms and has 5 submenus:
+This last menu groups various common forms in fillable of plain PDF format and has 5 submenus:

 - All Forms

 - Will show all form categories on one page

 - Forms relating to medical examinations for the Ministry of Transport

 - Clinic Forms

 - Forms specific to the clinic.
 Any custom PDF forms used in day to day operations of the clinic fall into this category.

 WEMR generates many PDF documents on-the fly.
 From doctor payment reports to prescriptions and referrals, all these documents are menu-driven, they are created in industry standard PDF format and can be printed or saved for future reference.
 Here's the list of documents generated by the system: